Gremlins: Development

 The story of Gremlins was conceived by Chris Columbus.
 As Columbus explained, his inspiration came from his loft, when at night "what sounded like a platoon of mice would come out and to hear them skittering around in the blackness was really creepy".
 He then wrote the original screenplay as a spec script to show potential employers that he had writing abilities.
 The story was not actually intended to be filmed until Steven Spielberg took an interest in turning it into a film.
 As Spielberg explained, "It's one of the most original things I've come across in many years, which is why I bought it."
-Spielberg considered Tim Burton to direct the film after seeing his Short film Frankenweenie.
+Spielberg considered Tim Burton to direct the film after seeing his short film Frankenweenie.

-After deciding to executive produce the film, Spielberg chose Dante as his director because of his experience with horror-comedy; Dante had previously directed The Howling (1981); however, in the time between The Howling and the offer to film Gremlins, he had experienced a lull in his career.
-Dante began doing storyboard work on the film while also working as a director on Twilight Zone: The Movie (1983), a film which Spielberg also served as a director on.
+After deciding to executive produce the film himself, Spielberg chose Dante as his director because of his experience with horror-comedy; Dante had previously directed The Howling; however, in the time between The Howling and the offer to film Gremlins, he had experienced a lull in his career.
+Dante began doing storyboard work on the film while also working as a director on Twilight Zone: The Movie (1983), a film on which Spielberg also served as a director.
 The film's producer was Michael Finnell, who had also worked on The Howling with Dante.
 Spielberg took the project to Warner Bros. and co-produced it through his own company, Amblin Entertainment.

+Designer Chris Walas spoke on the creation of the initial concept of the creatures, “After reading the script, my first idea was to take the tarsier, a little primate, and give it cartoony proportions.
+I wanted the big eyes to make it cute.
+I showed it to Mike Finnell and Joe Dante and they asked for some tweaks, so I made the next one.
+This is more like a puppy.
+Big, floppy ears.
+It’s not based on any one dog in particular — just a Cocker Spaniel or something.
+Fortunately they did not go with it.
+These were the only two Mogwai I sculpted before the final one.”